Raphael and La Fornarina

-Raphael and La Fornarina was painted in 1813, in Italy, by Jean-Auguste-Dominique Ingres.
-It is the first of five versions of the painting, which he completed between 1813 and his death in 1867.
-In 1814 his first version was exhibited at the Salon.
+Raphael and La Fornarina is an oil painting on canvas executed in 1813, in Italy, by Jean-Auguste-Dominique Ingres.
+It is the first of five versions of the painting he produced between 1813 and his death in 1867.
+In 1814 his first version was exhibited at the Salon of that year.
 The work shows the renowned painter, Raphael, sitting in his studio with his mistress, La Fornarina (the baker), on his knee.
 His embrace reflects his affection and desire for her, while his gaze towards his own artwork, his portrait of his mistress, indicates his love for art.
 This contrast represents the painter's major conflict between who he loves and what he loves.
 The mistress makes eye contact with the viewer and her posture, specifically her arms resting on his shoulders, shows how proud and satisfied she is with being his mistress and inspiration.
 The Fornarina's sensual gaze at the viewer claims her importance and place both within the artist's studio and profession.

 Although Ingres thoroughly researched the Renaissance artist's life through biographies by Giorgio Vasari and Angelo Comolli, and planned to create a series of paintings based on his life, in the end he only produced two scenes: Raphael and La Fornarina (and its succeeding versions) and the Betrothal of Raphael.
 The depiction of the Fornarina resembles not only the Virgin Mary in the painting in the background of the Madonna della seggiola, but also Ingres's depiction of the promiscuous Grande Odalisque.
 The parallel highlights a connection between Raphael and Ingres as they both paint what they desire.

 Background

 Towards the end of the eighteenth century, paintings depicting and glorifying the lives of prominent and famous artists became popular among the bourgeoisie and were exhibited at the Salon (Paris).
 This painting is an example of the Troubadour style as its subject is a great Renaissance figure and illustrates a detailed and intimate Renaissance studio scene, by incorporating columns, colored tiles, furniture (such as the easel, armchair, and stool), and by creating a linear grid.
 Besides the increased interest in Renaissance masters during the early nineteenth century, Ingres became curious about Raphael's artworks and life after seeing a replica of the Madonna della seggiola in his teacher's Toulousian art studio.
-At the beginning of the nineteenth century, Ingres was awarded the Rome Prize, which provided him with the opportunity to study in Italy.
+At the beginning of the nineteenth century, Ingres was awarded the Prix de Rome, which provided him with the opportunity to study in Italy.
 While in Italy, Ingres sent work to be exhibited in Paris, including Raphael and La Fornarina.